How to Decorate a Little Girl’s Room with Thrifted Vintage Finds

 How special to have saved it!

-~A Thrifted Doll Chair and a Fashionable Hat~
+~More Thrifted Vintage Finds: A Thrifted Doll Chair and a Fashionable Hat~

 A few months later, I came across a thrifted doll chair, and I immediately knew I could make this a sweet accompaniment to the cradle.
 It was a dark brown color, and also sturdy and well made.

-I thought it looked good, but it needed something more.
+The chair was looking good, but it needed something more.
 So, I sewed a little pillow for the bottom of the chair (in the same fabric as the cradle).
 Of course, I had to add some of the sweetest mini bunting to the top- as a nod to England.

 I also found a little straw hat at the thrift store at a separate time.
 As it was just a few cents, I knew I needed to buy it in order to add the accessory to the considered, doll collection.
-I simply used hot glue to add thrifted ribbon to each side (so the hat could be secured under the doll’s/bear’s neck.)
-I also used a thrifted, vintage lace to attach to the top of the hat along with some flowers for the side.

 Not everything I use to decorate is a thrifted find.
 Sometimes it was inherited, or it was mine when I was a little girl.
 This nostalgic significance makes pieces very special.